Stateful Behaviour

 {

-// Deactivate the state machine when the unloading
+// Deactivate the state machine when unloading begins.

 stateGraph.Exit();